 Valuation & Expected Returns

-Shares of 3M currently trade at $170.
-The company hasn’t issued guidance for 2020 due to the COVID-19 pandemic, but analysts expect that 3M will produce earnings-per-share of $8.35 for the year.
-This gives the stock a price-to-earnings ratio of 20.4.
+Shares of 3M recently traded at $88.40, undergoing a massive stock price decline.
+We believe the stock price decline to be related to the company’s litigation issues.
+Nevertheless, we expect that 3M will produce earnings-per-share of $8.85 for the year.
+This gives the stock a price-to-earnings ratio of 9.9.

 We have a five-year target price-to-earnings ratio of 17 for the stock.
 If the P/E multiple rose from 9.9 to 17 over the next five years, valuation expansion would boost returns by 10% per year.

 Given the company’s prospects for growth and competitive advantages, we forecast an earnings growth rate of 5% annually over the next five years.